jackiehjm/stx-docs/doc/source/storage/kubernetes/install-additional-rbd-provisioners.rst

         general (default)       ceph.com/rbd       6h39m
         special-storage-class   ceph.com/rbd       5h58m

-    You can now create and mount PVCs from the new rbd-provisioner's **2nd-storage** storage class, from within the **isolated-app** namespace.
+    You can now create and mount PVCs from the new |RBD| provisioner's **2nd-storage** storage class, from within the **isolated-app** namespace.